vervallsweg/cast-web-api/README.md

 and stops casting to the device, kills currently running session.
 - address: IP adress of the Google Cast device
 - sessionId: sessionId of the current active session

+### HTTP response codes
+The server will return an HTTP status code so you can quickly determin if the request was successfull or not
+- 200: Successfull communication with your Google Cast device requested JSON data is returned
+- 400: Parameters missing or in the wrong format, returns 'Parameter error'
+- 404: Requested URL doesn't match any function, returns 'Not found'
+- 500: Comunication with Cast device failed, enable debuging to check for possible errors